 Use Azure blob storage and the Azure Content Delivery Network to reduce the load on the application.
 Consider storing static or relatively static public content, such as images, resources, scripts, and style sheets, in blob storage.
 This approach relieves the application of the load caused by dynamically generating this content for each request.
 Additionally, consider using the Content Delivery Network to cache this content and deliver it to clients.
 Using the Content Delivery Network can improve performance at the client because the content is delivered from the geographically closest datacenter that contains a Content Delivery Network cache.
 For more information, see the Content Delivery Network Guidance.

 Optimize and tune SQL queries and indexes.
-Some T-SQL statements or constructs may have an impact on performance that can be reduced by optimizing the code in a stored procedure.
+Some T-SQL statements or constructs may have an adverse effect on performance that can be reduced by optimizing the code in a stored procedure.
 For example, avoid converting datetime types to a varchar before comparing with a datetime literal value.
 Use date/time comparison functions instead.
 Lack of appropriate indexes can also slow query execution.
 If you use an object/relational mapping framework, understand how it works and how it may affect performance of the data access layer.
 For more information, see Query Tuning.

 Consider de-normalizing data.
 Data normalization helps to avoid duplication and inconsistency.
 However, maintaining multiple indexes, checking for referential integrity, performing multiple accesses to small chunks of data, and joining tables to reassemble the data imposes an overhead that can affect performance.
 Consider if some additional storage volume and duplication is acceptable in order to reduce the load on the data store.
 Also, consider if the application itself (which is typically easier to scale) can be relied upon to take over tasks such as managing referential integrity in order to reduce the load on the data store.
 For more information, see Data partitioning guidance.